 The French supervisory model is distinguished by a fully centralized organizational framework that includes all authorities responsible for financial sector stability.
 This comprehensive approach provides a more incredible view of the financial system's challenges by accumulating micro and macroeconomic data spanning the entire financial market, including financial services; joint analysis resources and bodies; better integration of steps taken to detect, analyze, avoid, and cope with risks to ensure financial system stability.

 The ACPR also assists the French Treasury in drafting laws (Monetary and Financial Code).
-It also conducts preventive and methodological work with supervised agencies, focusing on an annual questionnaire submitted to these entities and the implementation of sector compliance standards and principles.
+It also conducts preventive and methodological work with supervised agencies and the implementation of sector compliance standards and principles.
 Many of these instruments are negotiated with the industry in advance in a consultative process.
 These tools are arranged in advance with the industry as part of an ACPR College consultative group.

 The Autorité de Contrôle Prudentiel et de Résolution (Prudential Supervision and Resolution Authority) (ACPR) has improved research capabilities, boosting prudential supervision's consistency and giving it a greater voice in global negotiations.
 The financial crisis revealed a lack of understanding of the causes and processes that distribute human and structural financial difficulties.
 In order to overcome these limitations and engage in international research programs, the ACPR has been working in recent years to strengthen its in-house research and analytical resources while also supporting external partnerships.
 Its study has looked at industry risks, stress testing results, and regulatory impact study planning.